Stay Safe from Phishing: A Guide for Business Owners

 The rise of AI and automation is a double-edged sword.
 To protect yourself against evolving threats:

-• Educate your team on how AI can mimic writing styles and generate realistic emails
+• Educate your team on how AI can mimic writing styles and generate realistic emails: AI algorithms can analyze writing styles and craft emails that closely mimic legitimate communications from trusted sources, deceiving recipients into thinking the messages are authentic.

 7. Strengthen Your Security with Multi-Factor Authentication